 Your child will be meeting lots of new people and making new friends when they start school.
 Some children will find making friends easier than others, but you can help your child by practicing their social skills.
 Playing family games with different roles and clear rules can be an effective way to develop skills like listening, waiting, taking turns, winning and losing and following directions.
 All these skills will help to prepare your child for both the classroom and the playground.

 If your child is going to school with preschool friends or meets someone new at orientation, try and schedule in some play dates in the weeks leading up to school so they have some familiar faces to look for on the first day.

-No matter how well you prepare your child for starting school, there will be a lot of emotions when they walk through the gate or wave goodbye for the first time.
+No matter how much you do to prepare your child for starting school, there may be a range of emotions when they walk through the gate or wave goodbye for the first time.

-If you take your time with this major change, give your child opportunities to practice their different skills, expose them to a range of experiences and encourage them with praise and love, you will help give your child the best start to this very important part of their life.
+If you take your time with this major change, give your child opportunities to practice their different skills, expose them to a range of experiences and encourage them with praise and love, you will help give your child the best start to this important and exciting next step in their lives.